 What Is Sleep Debt?

 Are you getting enough sleep?
 Many people believe incorrectly that they are.
 Some even claim that they can survive on less than eight or even less than six hours of sleep, a dearth of shut-eye that would leave most of us feeling both the cognitive and physical effects.
-Over time, getting less than your needed amount of sleep every night adds up to what scientist call sleep debt.
+Over time, getting less than your needed amount of sleep every night adds up to what scientists call sleep debt.

 Just like an overdrawn account, the consequences of regular sleep “overdraft” can compound until they are serious.
 People begin to suffer consequences when they don’t get the amount of sleep that they need over a significant period of time.
 How much sleep exactly does a person need?
 While the numbers vary, getting less than six hours per night appears to create a significant amount of sleep debt.